Private water supplies

 Water supplied by Water Undertaker or Licensed water supplier, which is then further distributed by another person (a “private distribution network”).

-New private water supply regulations - what you need to know.
+Private water supply regulations - what you need to know.

 The regulations aim to protect health and they require the same quality standards as the mains water supply.
 They require each supply to undergo a risk assessment so that the monitoring regime is tailored to the risk it presents as a result of factors such as the source of supply, the area it is abstracted from and the number of consumers.
 The regulations affect all private supplies although those serving a single dwelling will only be risk assessed and sampled upon request.
 The Council has to complete the risk assessments for all supplies within its district (except supplies to single dwellings) and there is a duty on the Council to regularly monitor supplies used as part of a commercial or public activity and for village estate supplies which service 50 or more persons per day.